-Groups are a collection of items, often related to a specific region, subject, or project, that are created and managed by the group owner.
-If you have privileges to create groups, you decide who can find your groups, whether others can request to join, whether members can update items shared with the group, and who can contribute content.
+Groups are collections of items, often related to a specific region, subject, or project, that are created and managed by the group owner.
+If you have privileges to create groups, you decide who can find your groups, whether others can request to join, whether members can update items shared with the group, who can contribute content, and the type of items (for example, maps or layers) displayed by default in the group.
 You also have control over items shared with the group and can invite others to join, even if your group doesn't accept membership requests.
+Default administrators can also restrict who can see the list of group members and restrict members from leaving the group (administrative groups).

-Organization administrators also use groups to configure the website with the organization's featured content, basemaps, and configurable apps.
+Organization administrators also use groups to configure the website with the organization's featured content (gallery page, home page, and basemaps) and configurable apps.
+If your organization is configured for Open Data, you can also make your public group available to open data sites.

 Create a group